-Earlier this month, a bill was introduced in Ontario that would prohibit schools from including plants in their landscaping that can cause allergies to flare up.
-While it’s speculated that the legislation will have a tough time passing, it does highlight the fact that a property’s landscaping can be problematic.
+At one point, a bill was introduced in Ontario that would prohibit schools from including plants in their landscaping that can cause allergies to flare up.
+While the legislation did not pass, it does highlight the fact that a property’s landscaping can be problematic.
 After all, some trees emit so much pollen that a fine yellow dust covers everything in sight.
-While others, seemingly continue to ooze sap.
+While others, seemingly continue to ooze tree sap.
 Both of these sources can leave unsightly residue on your seamless gutters.
-Here’s what you need to know about this issue.
+Here’s what you need to know about debris and spring gutter cleaning.

 Get a Behind the Scenes Look at a LeafGuard® Brand Gutter Installation:

-Protecting Yourself: Every year, 90,000 emergency room visits are the direct result of injuries that occur due to falling off a ladder.
-When possible, clean one piece gutters from the ground by using a painter’s pole with a soft pad on the end.
+Every year, 90,000 emergency room visits are the direct result of injuries that occur due to falling off a ladder-which is often necessary when it comes to rain gutter maintenance.
+When possible, clean one-piece seamless gutters from the ground by using a painter’s pole with a soft pad on the end.
 This soft pad can clean the gunk that’s accumulated on the exterior of the covered gutters.
-If you must use a ladder, utilize one equipped with stabilizers.
+If you must use a ladder, utilize one equipped with stabilizers when cleaning gutters.

 These Components Make Up the Only Patented, One-Piece, Seamless Gutter System to Have Earned the Good Housekeeping Seal of Approval: